Booth Museum of Natural History: Exhibits

 The museum's collection of taxidermied birds is one of the largest in the country.
 The museum also has the skeleton collection of Fredrick W Lucas, featuring birds and mammals from around the world, including primates, dolphins as well as extinct species such as the dodo and thylacine.
-The largest skeleton is that of an orca found beached between the piers in 1935.
+The largest skeleton is that of an orca found beached between the piers in Brighton in 1935.

+Victorian curiosities such as a hoax merman and a "Toad in a Hole" are also found in the museum.
 Also included in the display are fossils and minerals.
 Insects displayed include over 650 types of butterfly.
-Victorian curiosities such as a hoax merman and a "Toad in the Hole" are also found in the museum.

 Several of the exhibits were used as references for CGI animations in the 2019 television fantasy drama His Dark Materials.
+In early 2024, the museum added a new diorama - the first in 92 years - inspired by the city's wildlife, named 'Life in the Garden'.